zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 [Insert Picture Here]

+Equation 7.1 can be seen as a decomposition of the electric field into planar waves interfering with each other.
+By [interference](https://en.wikipedia.org/wiki/Wave_interference), we simply mean that when we add two waves (often assumed to be of the same frequency), the initial (or the peak) amplitude of the resulting wave is, in general, different from the sum of the initial amplitudes unless the waves oscillate *in-phase* (in such a way that the phase difference is zero), in which case interference is said to be *constructive*.
+In the worst case scenario, the peaks align with the troughs, and *destructive* interference causes the waves to completely cancel each other.
+A typical *out-of-phase* case falls in between these two extremes \[[5](#references) (vol. I, ch.
+29)\].

+[Insert Picture Here]

-It's easy to show that for linear, isotropic, homogeneous media, the field vectors oscillate in the plane of the wave.
-The Maxwell equations (c.f.
+It's easy to show that, under favorable conditions, the field vectors oscillate in the plane of the wave.
+In general, the Maxwell equations (c.f.
 Equations 3.9.2, 3.9.4) tell us that

 $$ \tag{7.15}
 	\nabla \cdot \bm{B}(\bm{r}, \omega) = 0, \quad
 	\nabla \cdot \bm{D}(\bm{r}, \omega) = \rho_s(\bm{r}, \omega).
 $$

-More specifically, in a source-free region of a linear, isotropic, homogeneous (c.f.
+More specifically, in a source-free region of a linear, isotropic, homogeneous medium (c.f.
 Equation 6.2.2, 6.2.4),

 $$ \tag{7.16}
 	\nabla \cdot \bm{H}(\bm{r}, \omega) = 0, \quad